How to get rid of a computer virus

 Here’s another sign that a virus may have infected your computer and is multiplying: a drained battery.
 As the virus continues to multiply, it uses resources from your computer and creates more activity on your computer.
 As a result, your battery life is diminished.

 Does your computer randomly crash on you?
-Does your screen freeze and become the infamous “Blue Screen of Death”?
-This is a could be a sign that your device has been infected with a virus.
+Does your screen freeze and become the infamous ‘blue screen of death’?
+This could be a sign that your device has been infected with a virus.

-A simpler approach is to install an antivirus software program from a reliable company.
-You can let the professionals do it for you to ensure you’re not leaving your computer open to any vulnerabilities.
+A simpler approach is to install antivirus software from a reliable company.
+You can let the professionals do it for you to ensure you’re not leaving your computer vulnerable.
 An antivirus program, also known as security software, may also scan your external hard drive when it’s plugged in, but keep in mind not every program checks the hard disk.

 Step 1: Run a security scan